Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 ### Staleness Circuit Breaker Node

 The Staleness Circuit Breaker Node passes through the value of the first parent if the timestamp associated with it is within the staleness tolerance.
-Otherwise, it returns the second parent if specified or reverts with `StalenessToleranceExceeded`.
+Otherwise, it returns the second parent if specified or reverts with `StalenessToleranceExceeded`. _Note that the second parent will be returned regardless of its staleness.
+If this is a concern, the second parent should be another Staleness Circuit Breaker._

 - `nodeType` Value: 7
 - Parameters: